lumeland/lume.land/cms/configuration/collections.md

 ---

 A collection is a set of files sharing the same structure and usually saved in the same folder.
-You might use a collection for blog posts, product pages, author data files, etc.
+You may use collections for blog posts, product pages, author data files, etc.

 To define a collection in LumeCMS you need 3 things:

 - The collection name.
 For example: "Posts".
 - The storage used to read and write the content.
-Probably "src".
+For example "src:posts".
 - The fields used to modify the content.

 The function `cms.collection()` allows to define a collection: